Edvin-Magnusson/SQL-Projects/San Francisco Library Usage.md

 FROM LibraryUsage

 ````
-There is 35 different libraries in the dataset, well 34 libraries one of them is listed as "Unkown".
+There are 35 different libraries in the dataset, well 34 libraries one of them is listed as "Unkown".

-Lets order these libraries based on total number of checked out items.
+Let's order these libraries based on the total number of checked-out items.
 In some cases it is unknown from which library the item was checked out from so we will exclude them.

 ````sql